A Format Column is a column that is given specific Style and / or Display Format properties that are always (i.e. unconditionally) rendered.

 - Order Id has Visual Style of lime green with a red fore colour and a CellAlignment of 'Center'

-- LastUpdatedTime has a Display Format with pattern of 'HH:mm:ss' to show just time
+- LastUpdatedTime has Display Format with pattern of 'HH:mm:ss' to show just time

 - Order Date has a Visual Style of bold and italicised and with a smaller font and a Display Format with pattern of 'yyyyMMdd'

-- ChangeLastOrder has a Display Format to show negative numbers in parantheses
+- ChangeLastOrder has Display Format to show negative numbers in parantheses and new Header text

-- InvoicedCost has a Display Format to show '£' sign and 2 decimal places
+- InvoicedCost has Display Format to show '£' sign and 2 decimal places

 - Bid has a CellAlignment of 'Center'

-- Country has a Display Format to show text in upper case
+- Country has Display Format to show text in upper case

-How does this function differ from the Conditional Styles function?
+How does this Module differ from the Conditional Styles Module?

 If a Conditional Style condition is met, which style will get applied?